slip-slap/slip-slap.github.io/_posts/2019-08-06-math-summary.md

 #####  brackets
-1. curly brackets: {} which means the order doesn't matter
+1. curly brackets: {} which means the order doesn't matter.
-2. square brackets: [] the order matters
+2. square brackets: [] the order matters.
+3. tilde $ \tilde $ means: denote an equivalence between two objects.x $ \tilde $y
+4. raised asterisk $*$: used to denote adjoint.
+5. hat over letter: used to denote an estimated value, as opposed to its theoretical counterpart, for example, in the context of errors and residuals, the "hat" over the letter $\epsilon$ indicates an observable estimate (the residuals) of an unobservable quantity called $\epsilon$(the statistical errors).

 <hr />